MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-delete-object.md

 ### key_name

-character string specifying the column name for the key in the underlying table.
+Character string specifying the column name for the key in the underlying table.

 ### version_name

-character string specifying the column name for the version in the underlying table.
+Character string specifying the column name for the version in the underlying table.

 ### all

-logical value.
+Bool value.
 True to remove all objects from the data source.
 If True, the ‘key’ parameter is ignored.